luomus/bird-identification/README.md

   - `--noise`: Include noise in the output, default False
   - `--sdm`: Use species distribution model to adjust confidence values, default False
   - `--skip`: Skip audio files that already have a corresponding result file, default False
+  - `--overlap`: Overlap of segments to be analyzed in seconds, default 1.

 #### Note